Tap & Cap

 Want a flexible way to pay?
 Tap & Cap is for you.

 Tap & Cap uses contactless payments to cap your travel charges so you’ll never pay more than £4.40 a day or £18 per week, no matter how many journeys you make.
 If you’re currently paying by cash or with contactless, moving to Tap & Cap could save you money on your bus travel.
+We accept payments on VISA, Mastercard, Apple Pay (Now with Express Mode) and Google Pay.

 How will Tap & Cap benefit you?